 Safety After Date Expire

 Except for “use-by” dates, product dates don’t always refer to home storage and use after purchase.
 “Use-by” dates usually refer to best quality and are not safety dates.
 But even if the date expires during home storage, a product should be safe, wholesome and of good quality if handled properly and kept at 40 °F or below.
-See the refrigerator charts in the document below for storage times of dated products.
+See the refrigerator charts in the linked document for storage times of dated products.
 If product has a “use-by” date, follow that date.
-If product has a “sell-by” date or no date, cook or freeze the product by the times on the chart below.
+If product has a “sell-by” date or no date, cook or freeze the product by the times on the chart.

 Call your local Food Safety &